 Another option available to students is to develop a customized AoC.
 At a minimum, an individual AoC must meet the following criteria:

-- It must have been completed within ten years of the date of admission to the Ed.D. degree program.
+It must have been completed within seven years of the date of admission to the Ed.D. degree program.

 A customized AoC does not have to be taken only at our University.
 If you want a specialized, unique Area of Concentration, you can "assemble" one from another institution (either online or face-to-face), provided it meets the minimum criteria listed above AND that the hours were completed at an accredited institution.
 These hours could then be transferred into the program.